 - Introduced predators, cat and fox, are a threat of unknown magnitude.

-- The disjunct nature of the glider populations make them susceptible to local extinctions mainly as a result of habitat degradation and climate change.
+- The disjunct nature of the glider populations makes them susceptible to local extinctions mainly as a result of habitat degradation and climate change.

-- Wet Tropics population – Vulnerable (Nature Conservation Act 1992)
+- Wet Tropics population – Endangered (Nature Conservation Act 1992)

-- Wet Tropics population – Vulnerable (Environment Protection and Biodiversity Conservation Act 1999)
+- Wet Tropics population – Endangered (Environment Protection and Biodiversity Conservation Act 1999)

 - Habitat management is of prime importance.
 In Far North Queensland proactive management of habitat through planned fire strategies is paramount.
 Fire is required to prevent rainforest capture of the glider’s habitat, but without overly causing the loss of large rose gum den trees.
 In southern Queensland, where much of the glider’s habitat is in spotted gum forest types which have high commercial timber values, management needs to mitigate the effects of logging which reduces the average size of trees with a resulting decrease in nectar and insect food resources for the glider.

 - Where possible, populations that have become disjunct through habitat clearing need to be reconnected by the planting of tree corridors.

 - Limit the danger and fragmentation of habitat caused by the use of barbed wire fences and wide linear clearings for roads, power lines and fire breaks.

 - Use of nest boxes as a management tool for re-establishing populations of hole-denning of other glider species in areas where holes are scarce either because of their reduction through past management practices, or in newly planted habitat.
 While other species of Petaurus gliders are known to use nest boxes, the effectiveness of nest boxes for yellow-bellied gliders is yet to be established.